Grant-Nelson/PatiteParserDart/lib/src/Calculator/Calculator.md

 - `+`: As an unary it has no effect on a number because it simply visually asserts the sign, e.g. `+4`.
 - `-`: As an unary for a number it will negate the number, e.g. `-4`.
 - `~`: This gets bitwise NOT the value of an integer, e.g. `~10`.
-- `!`: This gets the NOT the a boolean value.
+- `!`: This gets the NOT the a Boolean value.

 ### Binary Operators

 - `+`: This will add them together two numbers, e.g. `2+4`.
 If both numbers are integers then an integer is returned.
-    This can also be used between two strings to concatinate them, e.g. `"ab" + "cd"`.
+    This can also be used between two strings to concatenate them, e.g. `"ab" + "cd"`.
-    If used between two booleans it will OR them.
+    If used between two Booleans it will OR them.
 - `-`: This will subtract the number right from the number left, e.g. `45-11`.
 If both numbers are integers then an integer is returned.
-If used between two booleans it will imply (`!a|b`) them.
+If used between two Booleans it will imply (`!a|b`) them.
 - `*`: This will multiplying two numbers together.
 If both numbers are integers then an integer is returned.
 - `**`: This gets the power of the left raised to the right.
 If both numbers are integers then an integer is returned.
 - `/`: This divides the left number from the right number.
 If both numbers are integers then a truncated integer is returned.
-- `&`: This performs a bitwise AND-ing of two integers or two booleans.
+- `&`: This performs a bitwise ANDing of two integers or two Booleans.
-- `|`: This performs a bitwise OR-ing of two integers or two booleans.
+- `|`: This performs a bitwise ORing of two integers or two Booleans.
-- `^`: This performs a bitwise XOR-ing of two integers or two booleans.
+- `^`: This performs a bitwise XORing of two integers or two Booleans.
 - `:=`: This assigns a value to a variable, e.g. `x := 5; y := x + 2`.
   When a variable is assigned it is removed from the stack so will not be outputted.

 ### Comparing Operators

-- `==`: This checks the equality of two values and returns a boolean with the result.
+- `==`: This checks the equality of two values and returns a Boolean with the result.
-    The values are comparied if they are the same kind or can be implicity cast to the same kind, otherwise false is returned.
+    The values are compared if they are the same kind or can be implicitly cast to the same kind, otherwise false is returned.
-- `!=`: This checks the inequality of two values and returns a boolean with the result.
+- `!=`: This checks the inequality of two values and returns a Boolean with the result.
-    The values are comparied if they are the same kind or can be implicity cast to the same kind, otherwise true is returned.
+    The values are compared if they are the same kind or can be implicitly cast to the same kind, otherwise true is returned.
 - `>`: This checks if the left number is greater than the right number.
 - `>=`: This checks if the left number is greater than or equal to the right number.
 - `<`: This checks if the left number is less than the right number.